1.1 We are committed to safeguarding the privacy of individuals and organizations that visit Alpin’s website or application.

 3.3 We may engage third-party service providers to administer and provide our services.
 We may provide personal information to such third parties only for the purpose of performing services on our behalf, such as fulfilling orders and delivering updates, payment processing, providing customer service, sending marketing communications, conducting research and analysis, and providing cloud computing infrastructure.
 We require such third parties to agree not to disclose your personal information or use your personal information for any other purpose.

-3.4 Financial transactions relating to our website and application are handled by our payment services provider, Intuit.
+3.4 Financial transactions relating to our website and application are handled by our payment services providers: Intuit, Stripe, and Pacific Western Bank.
 We will share transaction data with our payment services providers only to the extent necessary for the purposes of processing your payments, refunding such payments, and dealing with complaints and queries relating to such payments and refunds.

 4.1 In this Section 4, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).